How Dairy Wastewater Bioculture Improves BOD, COD, and FOG Breakdown in ETPs

 • Degrade proteins and milk solids efficiently

-• BactaServe is formulated to maintain high metabolic activity during influent spikes and recover rapidly from the chemical shocks typically associated with CIP (Clean-In-Place) cycles.
+• BactaServe Dairy is formulated to maintain high metabolic activity during influent spikes and recover rapidly from the chemical shocks typically associated with CIP (Clean-In-Place) cycles.

 This specialization is critical for dairy operations.